practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 You can directly enter the JScheme REPL like this:

 ```
-$ java -jar ./JSchemePlus-1.4PF2/runtime.jar
+$ java -jar ./-1.4PF2/runtime.jar
 ```

-You will have more editing comfort in this REPL when you call rlwrap (a readline wrapper: https://linux.die.net/man/1/rlwrap) before:
+You will have more editing comfort in this REPL when you call _rlwrap_ (a readline wrapper: https://linux.die.net/man/1/rlwrap) before:

 ```
 $ rlwrap java -jar ./JSchemePlus-1.4PF2/runtime.jar